zxphyrx/highway/app/views/advanced/overview.md

 1. Make a new GitHub repository for it!
 This will be where you add your project
 2. Start a journal by creating a file called JOURNAL.md and commit it
-3. Make a pull request to add your repository to the [Highway repo](https://github.com/hackclub/highway/tree/main)!
+3. Make a [pull request](https://github.com/hackclub/highway/tree/main) to add your project to the site gallery!
 4. Start designing your project!
 Journal each day you work on it!
 5. [Submit](/advanced/submitting) your project

-To add your project to the website, head on over to the [submissions.yml](https://github.com/hackclub/highway/blob/main/submissions.yml) in the site's repository and add the URL to your project
+**To add your project to the website, head on over to the [submissions.yml](https://github.com/hackclub/highway/blob/main/submissions.yml) in the site's repository and add your repo URL:**

 ```
 projects: